sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 Support for other languages will be added over time.
 Processing a living language is difficult and time-consuming, so that can take a few years.

-### What if my site's language doesn't support synonym lookup?
+### What if my site's language doesn't support synonym or inflection lookup?

 That's OK, neither does Google for your language then.
 We use the same dictionary API they use to process natural language.
-Therefore, using synonyms won't be a benefit in your case.
+Therefore, using synonyms or inflections in an unsupported language won't bring a benefit.

-### Why are there only one or two inflections available?

-We're still waiting for our API partner to provide reverse inflection lookups.
-When it's ready, an update will be sent out.
+In this case, consider throwing an inflection into your content.
+Even though the parser won't always recognize that inflection, it'll increase the chances of your content being found on the search-engine-result-pages.

 ### "A parsing failure occurred."
 What does this mean?